16 January 2018

 A greater number of regulatory obligations is no replacement for driving genuine cultural change.

 There is, however, an opportunity to use regulation positively here, such as mandating a certain reading grade for summary documents.
 This may sound strange, but US states such as Florida and Minnesota have state laws to ensure insurance documents achieve a certain readability score.

 And existing regulation could be more stringently enforced.
-Providers are required to itemise what fees apply to a particular insurance product.
+Providers are required to itemise which fees apply to a particular product.
 However, insurance fees remain unjustifiably opaque.
 Forcing them to be surfaced in a clearly written summary document would be a huge, and long overdue, step in the right direction.

 Having said this, just because the IPID isn’t the most innovative piece of regulation in the world, there’s no reason why providers can’t make a success of it.
 Keeping the language simple, and using consumer research to back up which key features should be included would be a great place to start.